-On this Day we will feature a host of engaging workshops and panel discussions focused on literacy, comic art, graphic novel, fine art creation, live art, and printing displays.
+On this day we will feature a host of engaging workshops and panel discussions focused on literacy, comic art, graphic novel, fine art creation, live art, and printing displays.
 The day is available to youth who will connect and learn from pros in the artistic industries while enjoying art and expression.

-There will be delicious free food for the kids and this co-founder Hally Bellah-Guther is rolling out a new program called FLASH, Fit Like a Super Hero!
+There will be delicious free food for the kids and co-founder Hally Bellah-Guther is rolling out a new program called FLASH, Fit Like a Super Hero!
 There will be workshops and performances of African Diaspora Dance forms, martial arts, and fitness with a superhero theme